DMG Entertainment: DMG Interactive

 In 2017, DMG Entertainment launched DMG VR, a new division focused on immersive storytelling.
 As part of a new project, DMG introduced Arcturus, a DMG subsidiary firm developing interactive VR technologies.

-In 2016 DMG also acquired the VR rights to Hasbro’s Transformers franchise, a live-action attraction and a theme park for Transformers Universe featuring its most notable characters Optimus Prime and Bumble Bee in an interactive environment using VR technologies.
+In 2016, DMG also acquired the VR rights to Hasbro's Transformers franchise, a live-action attraction and a theme park for Transformers Universe featuring its most notable characters Optimus Prime and Bumble Bee in an interactive environment using VR technologies.
 The first "digital theme park" opened in spring 2017 in Shanghai.

 Valiant Entertainment

 DMG Entertainment was majority shareholder of the books and comics publisher Valiant Comics since 2014, allowing it to have a significant impact on the company's recent development.

-Following the full acquisition of comic publisher Valiant Entertainment in 2018, DMG added two new divisions - Books & Comics and Video Games, that gave DMG control over Valliant's interactive library, the third largest Universe of over 2,000 superhero characters including “X-O Manowar” and “Bloodshot”.
+Following the full acquisition of comic publisher Valiant Entertainment in 2018, DMG added two new divisions: "Books & Comics" and "Video Games".

-In September 2019, it was announced that Paramount Pictures announced they would produce the Harbinger movie from with Neal Moritz and Dan Mintz attached as producers.

-DMG’s Valiant Entertainment most recently produced Bloodshot with Sony Pictures.
+In 2020, DMG's Valiant Entertainment produced Bloodshot with Columbia Pictures.